Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 > ###  📘 NOTE:
 >
 > Currently the private preview features are only available in three regions:  **East US, West US 2 and  South Central US**.
-Please create your Content Moderator resource in these regions.
+Please create your Azure Content Moderator resource in these regions.
 Feel free to let us know your future production regions so we can plan accordingly.

 ### Step 3.
 Test with sample Request